drmaronese/verbs-autotest/README.md

 # Verbs-autotest

-Github repository of a little web application for learning of english irregular verbs.
+Github repository of a little web application for self learning of english irregular verbs.

-This web application view a grid of english irregular verbs in which the user insert the forms of verbs missed.
-By pressing the "Check" button all inserted verbs are checked and corrected if wrong.
+This web application views a page with a grid of english irregular verbs in which the user insert the forms of verbs missed.
+By pressing the "Check" button all inserted verbs are checked and corrected if wrong, and a score is showed.

+# Application description

+The application is composed of a client part (front-end) and a server part (back-end).<br/>
+The front-end is accessible through a browser and makes use of two REST APIs of the back-end.<br/>
+Either front-end and back-end are made with Node.js but without the use of docker images.

-The irregular verbs are imported at the application start in a dockerized MySQL database.
+The back-end read irregular verbs from a MySQL database table.<br/>
+For application local execution in this project is present a dockerized MySQL database.<br/>
+When launching the docker container, the database and table are automatically created and the irregular verbs are imported in the table from the CSV file [verbs-autotest/server/docker/irregular-verbs.csv](https://github.com/drmaronese/verbs-autotest/blob/main/server/docker/irregular-verbs.csv).

 ## Techonologies